-This motherboard has six system/CPU fan headers (Fan 1-Fan 4, Fan A and Fan B) on the motherboard.
+This motherboard has six system/CPU fan headers (Fan 1-Fan 4, Fan A & Fan B) on the motherboard.
 All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-However, fan speed control is available for 4-pin fans only.
-The fan speeds are controlled by Thermal Management via IPMI 2.0 interface.
+However, fan speed control is available for 4-pin fans via IPMI 2.0 interface.
 See the table on the right for pin definitions.